-Due to medical expenses relating to an emergency room visit not covered by my health insurance — did you know a hospital accepting your medical insurance may hire doctors who do not accept the same or any insurance? — I exhausted my savings and still have debts I cannot afford to pay.
-My debts are in the form of credit cards, which I used to pay the doctors and other providers not provided by my insurance.
+Due to medical expenses relating to an emergency room visit not covered by my health insurance, I exhausted my savings and still have debts I cannot afford to pay.
+My debts are in the form of credit cards, unpaid medical bills, as well as some miscellaneous bills.
+As you can imagine my credit is poor and I am struggling.
 Can you recommend a bill consolidation program to help me get back on my feet again?
-For employment reasons, I do not think I can consider bankruptcy.

 Debt Management Plan

 |Repay Full Balance||No||Yes|